Nope (2022)

 While I enjoyed Nope, I can’t help but feel I would have enjoyed it more if Peele would have shortened the script by a good twenty or thirty minutes and created more engaging characters to take us through this adventure.
 Kaluuya’s character is so reticent and emotionally guarded, it takes a while to warm up to him.
 Palmer’s character feels more like the goofy neighbor of a ’90s sitcom than a real person, as do supporting players Brandon Perea and Michael Wincott.

 The film’s first act takes a long time to set up a house of cards that ultimately isn’t necessary to enjoy the movie’s more straight-forward second half.
 Yeun’s supporting character is given a lot of screen-time with a bizarre backstory involving a sitcom he starred in as a child, and a tragedy that occurred there when a chimpanzee went crazy and hurt people.
-There’s also time devoted to the sibling’s legacy in the Hollywood horse wrangling business and Wincott’s obsession with capturing the perfect shot.
-These diversions are sometimes interesting and seem to have a thematic correlation with the film’s main storyline, but I can’t quite make the connection, or discern why they are needed.
-Nope is essentially a good old-fashioned monster movie (one of my favorite subgenres), and I think it would be an even better movie without all the extra padding.
-Then again, maybe I’ll rewatch Nope some day and discover I’m just stupid.
+The subplot is interesting and seems to have a thematic correlation with the film’s main storyline, but after three viewings of this movie, it remains somewhat elusive or irrelevant to me.
+Nope is essentially a good old-fashioned monster movie (one of my favorite subgenres), even with this extra, puzzling padding.